StanfordDataCompressionClass/notes/src/lossless_iid/huffman.md

     return decoded_symbol, num_bits_consumed
 ```

-Although this is quite simple, there are lots of branchings `if, else` conditions etc. which are not the fastest on modern architectures.
+Although this is quite simple, there are a lot of branching instructions (e.g. `if, else` conditions).
+These instructions are not the fastest instructions on modern architectures.
 So, here is an alternative decoding procedure for this example:

 ```py